For all your histology needs

 All work for the Core Pathology department is now requested through an online ordering system hosted by I-Labs.
 The link below will take you to the relevant site.
 If you are an internal user then you will be able to log on with your Queen Mary ID; if you are an external user then you will be required to set up an account and I-Labs will issue you with log in details.

-The Core Pathology facility is accredited with Clinical Pathology Accreditation (Ref.
-No. 2778), HTA licensed and currently processes over 4,000 surgical cases.
+The Core Pathology facility is a UKAS accredited medical laboratory no 8369, HTA licensed and currently processes over 4,000 surgical cases.
 We have a full team of consultant histopathologists covering all specialities as well as an experienced and efficient team of biomedical scientists.
 All the biomedical scientists are HCPC registered and participate in CPD activities.